 Kirk began his association with the firm as a law clerk during law school and continued as a lawyer, participating in his first jury trial three days after being sworn in as an attorney, on October 11, 1991.

-Kirk served on the Council of Directors of the Louisiana Association for Justice (LAJ formerly the Louisiana Trial Lawyers Association) and served as Chairman of the LAJ's Auto Torts Section in 2005-2006.
+Kirk serves on the Executive Committee for the Louisiana Association for Justice (LAJ formerly the Louisiana Trial Lawyers Association) and served as Chairman of the LAJ's Auto Torts Section in 2005-2006.

 Kirk has handled almost every kind of personal injury action, but has been especially successful in products liability and admiralty, maritime and offshore injury cases.
 Kirk also represented a Turkish naval crew that was accidentally fired upon by a U.S. Naval vessel during war exercises, and was one of the lead trial attorneys representing Louisiana crawfish farmers against a pesticide manufacturer that resulted in a $45 million dollar settlement during trial.